V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 The external circumstance is just bringing out what is within you, it is not the cause, but its only a trigger.

-That person is irretating me.
+That person is irritating me.
 That person is behaving like that.
 I'm reacting.

-**Sadhana:**
+**Sadhana:**  Whwn ever

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU1MzIwMTkzLC0yMTE4NzU3OTE1LC04OD
+eyJoaXN0b3J5IjpbNzU2Njg5ODY1LC0yMTE4NzU3OTE1LC04OD
 U1OTAzNDcsLTIwNTQyNzgzMTksLTE3OTk3NDY2MDAsMjY4ODc0
 NzcyLDcwNjc1Mjk0OCw3NjA5MDU0NzMsMzU0MjM2Njc3XX0=
 -->